Huigang of Silla

-After the death of King Heungdeok in 836, Huigang and his uncle (Heungdeok's younger cousine) Kim Gyunjeong struggled for power.
+After the death of King Heungdeok in 836, Huigang and his uncle (Heungdeok's younger cousin) Kim Gyunjeong struggled for power.
 After Kim Myeong (who later became King Minae) killed Kim, Huigang rose to the throne.

 Huigang made Kim Myeong his Sangdaedeung, but the next year Kim rebelled against him.
-Huigang killed himself, and was buried on Sosan mountain in Gyeongju.
+Huigang killed himself, and was buried on the mountain Sosan in Gyeongju.